-Among institutions with noncredit, 29% (n=24) of comments indicate that academic and/or career counseling are institutional supports offered to help noncredit students transition into college, followed by transition/bridge supports (21%, n=17).
-Eighteen percent (n=15) pointed out that they are currently in the process of developing or growing supports to help noncredit students transition to college, and 17% (n=14) commented that the same supports are offered to noncredit as are available to credit students.
+Among institutions with noncredit, 36% (n=33) of comments indicate that academic and/or career counseling are institutional supports offered to help noncredit students transition into college, followed by events/workshops (18%, n=16).
+Eleven percent (n=10) pointed out that they are currently in the process of developing or growing supports to help noncredit students transition to college.